How to Check and Enable TPM For Windows 11 Update

 5. Click "Restart".

-6. After restarting, enter the BIOS, and then go to the Security Settings, this time select the TPM Configuration option.
+6. After restarting, enter the BIOS, go to the Security Settings, and select the TPM Configuration option.

-7. If you find that TPM 2.0 is disabled, you can enable it.
-After enabling TPM, you can exit the settings and restart the computer.
+7. If you find that TPM 2.0 is disabled, you can enable it by following the steps: enable TPM, exit the settings, and restart the computer.

 How to upgrade TPM 1.2 to TPM 2.0?